reedhedges/AriaCoda/README.md

     cd examples
     make simpleConnect
     ./simpleConnect

+Otherwise you will receive an error similar to the following:

+    error while loading shared libraries: libAria.so: cannot open shared object file: No such file or directory

 On MacOSX you similarly need to add the `lib` directory to your `DYLD_LIBRARY_PATH` environment variable, e.g.: